coderefinery/DEPRECATED-software-licensing/talk.md

 - However it provides added protection: defendant cannot argue s/he was unaware who owned the copyright on the work

 CITE ROSEN

 ---

-## What happens if I do not choose a license?

-- Nobody who is careful about her/his code base should use or even look at your code

----